halledevlin/halledevlin.github.io/index.md

 ## [Miss Harter's Toad](MHT/mht.html)

-A children's book about a stowaway toad, a kid with problems in school, and the teacher who brought them together.
+A true story for children about a stowaway toad, a kid with problems in school, and the teacher who brought them together.

 <p class="nofloat" />